Crediting sources

 Wherever in the Code an offence is described as depending on “knowing”, the offence shall likewise be deemed to have been committed if the person ought reasonably to have known.

-Your instructor has just informed you that the essay you submitted for credit in your Anthropology course contained many passages taken verbatim or nearly verbatim from an online source without proper acknowledgement.
-In the previous term, you submitted a plagiarised essay in a Biology course, and after your first meeting with the Office of the Dean, you received a zero on your Biology assignment.
+Your instructor has just informed you that the essay you submitted in your first year Anthropology course contained many passages taken word for word (verbatim) or nearly verbatim from an online source without proper acknowledgement of the original author or any citation to that source.

 The Issue